freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-8.md

 ---

-b) To indicate a past action with no present relevance.
+To indicate a past action with no present relevance.

 ### --feedback--